andreasmhallberg/readingnotes/Deutsch, 2001. Syntactic and Semantic Factors in Processing Gender Agreement in Hebrew.md

 # Deutsch, Avital, and Shlomo Bentin.
 2001.
 “Syntactic and Semantic Factors in Processing Gender Agreement in Hebrew: Evidence from ERPs and Eye Movements.”
 Journal of Memory and Language 45 (2):200–224.

-- Hypothesis: differentiate between anomaly in gender and sex.
+- Hypothesis: differentiate between syntactic anomaly in gender and sex.
 203

     > violation of gender agreement for animate nouns involves, in addition to the grammatical violation, a semantic mismatch between the biological sex denoted by the subject and the in congruent predicate.